codingMustache/codingMustache/README.md

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+What is the name of Layer 7 of the OSI model?
- 1. Region 1
+ 1. Session
- 2. Region 3
+ 2. Application
- 3. Region 2
+ 3. Network
- 4. Region 4
+ 4. Present

 <details>
   <summary>Answer</summary>
-  Region 3
+  Application
 </details>